CS2613-WI24-FR01B/exploration-activity-1-aritrade001/README_2.md

  - With good experience one can make a game in Tkinter.
 Example:
     <img width="647" alt="Screenshot 2024-02-13 at 11 51 34 PM" src="https://github.com/CS2613-WI24-FR01B/exploration-activity-1-aritrade001/assets/114476308/d2f16e1d-08db-41f2-ae00-028a08fdd72f">
- - Just like my application, we could also make File Explorer: Navigate and manage the filesystem, Chat Application: Implement client-server chat interfaces.
+ - Just like my application, we could also make File Explorer: Navigate and manage the filesystem, Chat Application to implement client-server chat interfaces, and Music Players.
-   , and Music Player: Play, pause, and manage music files.

 </p>
 </details>